Aubrey O’Day Bares Cleavage And Channels Madonna In Gold ‘Virgin’ Halloween Costume

 Aubrey O’Day took to Instagram today to share her most recent Halloween costume with her followers.
 She revealed a gold outfit in the style of Madonna’s classic “Like A Virgin” look from the icon’s 1990 “Blonde Ambition Tour.”

 In the image, the “White Hot Lies” singer spread her legs and put one hand behind her head and the other on her lower face.
-She wore a wild mass of platinum blonde curls that swirled around her head.
+She wore a wild mass of platinum blond curls that swirled around her head.
 Her eyes sported dramatic eye makeup, and deep crimson lipstick made the singer’s lips pop.
 The brand ambassador also wore several rings on her hand, which sported long fingernails with a white manicure.

 The singer’s gold bodysuit featured cones over her chest and revealed a hint of her ample cleavage.
 It had unused garter clips hanging from the legs.
 She paired it with opaque black tights, and around her slender waist, O’Day wore a gold chain belt that had a lock hanging down.